 Marin Shakespeare Company

-Summary of Services: The Marin Shakespeare Company has 15 years of experience providing programs in California state prisons, inspiring inmates and shedding light on their great potential.
-The company’s curriculum incorporates drama therapy techniques, Shakespeare study and performance, and the creation of autobiographical theater by inmates.
+Summary of Services: The Marin Shakespeare Company has 15 years of experience providing programs in California state prisons, inspiring individuals experiencing incarceration and shedding light on their great potential.
+The company’s curriculum incorporates drama therapy techniques, Shakespeare study and performance, and the creation of autobiographical theater by participants.
 Classes include check-ins designed to encourage self-reflection, skill-building exercises to encourage creativity, study of Shakespeare and how the themes from the plays relate to our own lives, and small group decision-making exercises designed to allow for the practice of conflict resolution.
 The program culminates in a final performance of a Shakespeare play with costumes and props.

 Facilities Served: California Health Care Facility, Stockton; California Medical Facility; California State Prison, Solano; Deuel Vocational Institution; Folsom State Prison; High Desert State Prison; Mule Creek State Prison; San Quentin State Prison